firstname.lastname@example.org | 01484 472911

 Eastburn, S (2006) ‘Using mobile phones for critical incident assessment in health placement settings’.
 In: Third biennial joint Northumbria/Earli SIG assessment conference, 30th August-1st September 2006, Northumbria, UK

 Eastburn, S (2003) ‘Smoking cessation: the role of the respiratory physiotherapist’.
 In: Learning Teaching and Assessment Conference, 16th December 2003, Leeds, UK

 Sara is a partner with the Health and Care Professions Council (HCPC) and a Council member of the Chartered Society of Physiotherapy (CSP).

 Sara is interested in adult pedagogy, including the philosophy and processes around feedback and assessment.
 She has a particular interest in exploring the value and impact of feedback on student learning.
 Sara has a qualitative-dominant research interest, particularly that of phenomenological methodology.

 Sara is Head of the Division of Health and Rehabilitation.
-Within the School of Human and Health Sciences, Sara chairs the DBS Panel and is a member of the Strategic Health Education Partnership (SHEP).
+Within the School of Human and Health Sciences, Sara chairs the DBS Panel and is a member of the Strategic Health Education Partnership (SHEP) and the International Committee.

 Sara has professional subject expertise in adult cardiovascular and respiratory (CVR) physiotherapy, including intensive care, surgery and medicine, cardiac rehabilitation and lower limb amputees.
 Sara currently teaches on the undergraduate CVR module within the physiotherapy provision, is module leader for a final year module that realtes to vulnerable groups of people, and supports and supervises students within the research themed modules at undergraduate level and Masters level.